tueftler/doget/README.md

 DoGet
 =====

-Composes dockerfiles from traits like the one [here](https://github.com/thekid/gosu):
+Composes dockerfiles from traits like the one [here](https://github.com/thekid/gosu).

+Start with this in a file called `Dockerfile.in`:

 ```dockerfile
 FROM debian:jessie